yannayl/odroidu2-home-server/posts/base-system.md

 ---

 In this post, I explain how to build a minimal Archlinux image for the odroid u2 (from scratch).
-It is based on this [odroid forum post](http://forum.odroid.com/viewtopic.php?f=52&t=3662) and some other posts from the internet (see some links in the end).
+It is based on this [odroid forum post](http://forum.odroid.com/viewtopic.php?f=52&t=3662) and some other posts from the internet (see some links inline).

 ### Setting up environment